In 2014, I did a video of how to wrap a cat for Christmas after a popular YouTube video showed a lady wrapping her cat for Christmas.

-Today, I’m going to do a redo of the video that I did with Caymus, I think it was in 2014, where I wrapped him for Christmas.
+Today, I will redo the video I did with Caymus; I think it was in 2014 when I wrapped him up for Christmas.

 So, here we go.
-What you need in order to wrap a cat for Christmas is wrapping paper, scissors and tape.
+To wrap a cat for Christmas, you need wrapping paper, scissors, and tape.

 So, we’ll put Caymus in the middle.
-See if he’ll lay down.
+See if he’ll lie down.
 I’ll link to the video of him in 2014.
-The lighting was terrible but he’s a pretty complacent, submissive cat.
+The lighting was terrible, but he’s a complacent, submissive cat.

-I’m actually gonna do… Hi, he says get them scratches.
+I’m actually gonna do it… Hi, he says to get them scratches.
 Okay, if you can get the cat the lay down in the middle and then wrap his tail around, bring the backside up first and then bring the sides over.
 The thinner the paper, the easier it is to do.

-This is kind of a thicker paper.
-Newy, I don’t wanna cut your tail so I’m gonna do that side first.
+This is a thicker paper.
+Newy, I don’t wanna cut your tail, so I’m gonna do that side first.
 All right, so we’ll wrap that under and tape it up.
 Now, for the front part, we want Camus’ head exposed.

-This is something that I would’ve definitely done growing up, with my cat, if I’d ever thought of it or known about it.
-So, you can fold the extra paper, as I’m doing now, and then just kinda bring that up.
+This is something that I would’ve definitely done growing up with my cat if I’d ever thought of it or known about it.
+So, you can fold the extra paper, as I’m doing now, and bring that up.

 Newy, what’s going on?
 Okay, New.
 What did I do to you again?
 Whatcha think, Newy?
-We could do a better job, but that’s basically the gist of it.
+We could do a better job, but that’s basically the gist.

-If your cat likes it, you’ve basically just made a little cat cave that they can hang out in underneath the Christmas tree that seems to match the other presents underneath the tree, although, maybe a lot more poorly wrapped.
+If your cat likes it, you’ve just made a little cave they can hang out in underneath the Christmas tree that seems to match the other presents underneath the tree, although maybe a lot more poorly wrapped.

 So that, my friends, is how you wrap a cat for Christmas.
-Tell me in the comments below, have you ever wrapped your cat for Christmas?
+In the comments below, have you ever wrapped your cat for Christmas?